Skip to article

 Why this matters

 Comino is a microcosm of Malta's planning tensions compressed into 3.5 km².
-An island with virtually zero permanent residents generates 50+ planning fights because every application touches on environment vs. commerce, heritage vs. tourism, public space vs. private profit.
+An almost-uninhabited island has generated 67 PA applications because every one of them touches on environment vs. commerce, heritage vs. tourism, public space vs. private profit.
 The Blue Lagoon sunbed wars show how the same operators can be refused for a decade then approved via a different route.
 The hotel saga — 27 years from first application to withdrawal — is among the longest in Malta's planning history.
 The tuna farm revocation hearing, where future Prime Minister Dr Robert Abela participated, became a national reckoning over environmental enforcement.
 And the ferry ticket booth battles show the planning system used as a proxy war between competing commercial interests.

 International context

 In England, development on protected land equivalent to Comino's status — such as Green Belt or Areas of Outstanding Natural Beauty — faces approval rates of roughly 20% for inappropriate development.
-Comino's 34% refusal rate is higher than Malta's average but still means two-thirds of applications on this ecologically sensitive, almost uninhabited island succeed.
-No comparable English site — a protected island with zero residents — would see 66% of development proposals approved.
+Comino's 44% refusal rate is three times Malta's average but still means 56% of decided applications on this ecologically sensitive, near-uninhabited island succeed.
+No comparable English site — a protected, almost-uninhabited island — would see a majority of development proposals approved.

 Comino's planning battles also raise questions that extend beyond the island.
 The pattern of the same applicants filing repeatedly until they succeed, or switching from PA to DN routes to bypass the full board, suggests a system where persistence is rewarded more than policy is enforced.
 The hotel redevelopment now under appeal will test whether environmental and heritage protections can hold against large-scale commercial pressure on one of the Mediterranean's last semi-wild islands.
 Meanwhile, Herman Galea's cluster of eco-tourism approvals (campsite, toilets, information boards) hints at a possible alternative model — but without a coherent Comino management plan, even well-intentioned projects risk being piecemeal.
 The fundamental question remains: who decides what happens to an island that belongs to everyone and no one?